divineniiquaye/flight-routing/README.md

 This route will trigger Unauthorized exception on `/forbidden`.

 > You can add as many middlewares as you want.
-Middlewares can be implemented using closures but it doesn’t make scense to do so!
+Middlewares can be implemented using closures but it doesn’t make sense to do so!

-## Multiple Routes
+### Multiple Routes

+---

 Flight Routing increases SEO (search engine optimization) as it prevents multiple URLs to link to different content (without a proper redirect).
 If more than one addresses link to the same target, the router choices the first (makes it canonical), while the other routes are never reached.
 Thanks to that your page won't have duplicities on search engines and their rank won't be split.

-This whole process is called _canonicalization_.
-Default (canonical) URL is the one router generates, that is, the first route matches exactly.
-Router will match all routes in the order they were registered.
+> Router will match all routes in the order they were registered.
 Make sure to avoid situations where previous route matches the conditions of the following routes.

 ```php
 $router->get(